TheDevPath/scrypto-examples-ep2/README.md

 This will create a local copy of the repositry that we can mangle and break and investigate to get a better idea what is going on under the hood.
 This is a fork of the official repository which you can find [here](https://github.com/radixdlt/scrypto-examples)

-Navigate to your terminal or powershell to -> `cd core/hello-world` Now we can install our dependencies and by running `cargo build` If you are familiar with node you can draw paralell between `package.json` = `cargo.toml` and `npm install` = `cargo build`
+Navigate your terminal or powershell to -> `cd core/hello-world`

+Now we can install our dependencies by running `cargo build`

+> **NOTE** If you are familiar with node you can draw paralell between
+> `package.json` = `cargo.toml` and `npm install` = `cargo build`

+Now we have a project we can deploy and interact with via the `resim` radix engine simulator.

 First lets find out what this ResourceBuilder is along with Bucket, Vault and some new items not seen just yet.

+We can do this a couple ways:

+1. Using our IDE to inspect the code brought in with our cargo crates
+2. Find the package documentation - which is [here](https://radixdlt.github.io/radixdlt-scrypto/scrypto/index.html)

 Bucket and Vault will look ordinary enough if you've worked in other languages with a type system and we will look at how to see what these custom types and others that are provided in scypto give us.